SUCCESSFUL TEAM BUILDING USING DiSC PROFILES

 Have you ever wondered why is it that some teams work so smoothly together, while there are others where there is a lot of internal conflicts?
 While there are several reasons behind this, one of the most significant factors is the interaction of different styles that takes place within the team.
 Using DiSC, it becomes relatively easier to highlight probable problem areas and suggest means of resolving these issues.
 In other words, DiSC can be used as a powerful predictor of team effectiveness.
 An ideal team composition depends on the task that the team needs to accomplish.
 However, successful team building is dependent on diversity.
 Teamwork and collaboration between team members depend on how well the members communicate and function as a unit.
 It also depends on how each individual adapts to different personalities.

-A high performing team is considered to be the one that is diverse in terms of their capabilities and is aligned in terms of their intention towards achieving one unified goal.
+A high-performing successful team building is considered to be the one that is diverse in terms of its capabilities and is aligned in terms of its intention towards achieving one unified goal.
 In order to work cohesively within a team, the relationships between team members need to be navigated in such a manner that it propels the team forward.
-The styles laid down per DiSC offers a framework which helps you to comprehend the preferences and motivations of every member in your team.
+The styles laid down per DiSC offer a framework that helps you to comprehend the preferences and motivations of every member of your team.
 Within a team structure, each of the dimensions of DiSC has a role of its own to play.
 However, the key thing here is all about achieving balance.

-Note: The activities outlined in this article assume that the participants have some basic introduction to DiSC.
+Note: The activities in this article assume that the participants have some basic introduction to DiSC.

 Here are the questions: